 “If anyone wants to sue you and take away your tunic, let him have your cloak also.”
 Matthew 5:40

-Now, Jesus says, “…when someone wants to sue you…” not that they have already done so.
+Now, Jesus says, “If anyone wants to sue you…” not that they have already done so.
 Just the fact that they have threatened to do so, you should not only give them what they are suing for, but, even more than that, give them additionally something of greater value.
 The tunic was an essential undergarment worn by Jewish men, basically, a shirt.
-The cloak was a much more expensive and important outer garment that was for warmth and worn as a covering for sleeping out doors while traveling.
+The cloak was a much more expensive and important outer garment that was for warmth and worn as a covering for sleeping outdoors while traveling.

-By giving it up to the one suing another within in the community of faith, the situation could quickly be resolved without going before a magistrate or public court, bringing a brother or neighbor before a secular judge [I Corinthians 6] to decide a matter that is already set forth in the Law of Moses for the people of God.
+By giving up the tunic to the one suing another within in the community of faith, the situation could quickly be resolved without going before a magistrate or public court which would result in bringing a brother or neighbor before a secular judge [I Corinthians 6] to decide a matter that is already set forth in the Law of Moses for the people of God.

 Since Jews in Jesus’s earthly ministry were not generally given to making covenants of business or property with those outside the community of Israel it is reasonable to say that the reference to “anyone” would only refer to fellow Jews, not the general public.
-So what He was teaching them was how to deal with matters of suits over property and the like in a way that diffuses the anger and reactionary threats and maintains peace and harmony among the brethren.
+So, what He was teaching them was how to deal with matters of suits over property and the like in a way that diffuses the anger and reactionary threats and maintains peace and harmony among the brethren.
 For believers today, the message is clear.
-It is better to lose a shirt than bring reproach on the whole church by a public trial and a verdict that could ruin every one involved.
+It is better to lose a shirt than bring reproach on the whole church by a public trial and a verdict that could negatively affect everyone involved.